LIVINGSTON

 Is Livingston a good place to live?

-How far is Livingston from New York City?
+How do you commute from Livingston NJ to New York City?

 What are the main attractions and things to do?